broadinstitute/2024-06-24-python-novice-lesson/episodes/06-files.md

 ![](fig/inflammation-03-imshow.svg){alt='Heat map of the third inflammation dataset.
 Note that there are sporadic zero values throughoutthe entire dataset, and the last patient only has zero values over the 40 day study.'}

-We can see that there are zero values sporadically distributed across all patients and days of the clinical trial, suggesting that there were potential issues with data collection throughout the trial.
+We can see that there are zeroes sporadically distributed across all patients and days of the clinical trial, suggesting that there were potential issues with data collection throughout the trial.
 In addition, we can see that the last patient in the study didn't have any inflammation flare-ups at all throughout the trial, suggesting that they may not even suffer from arthritis!